conveyal/geocoder-arcgis-geojson/README.md

-# geocoder-argis-geojson
+# geocoder-arcgis-geojson

 Isomorphic geocoding for reuse across our JavaScript libraries.
-This library is built to match the API of [Isomorphic Mapzen Search](https://github.com/conveyal/isomorphic-mapzen-search/) in order to facilitate a quick conversion of our applications to use ESRI's geocoder.
+This library is built to match the API of [geocoder-arcgis](https://www.npmjs.com/package/geocoder-arcgis) in order to facilitate a quick conversion of our applications to use ESRI's geocoder.
 Read the ESRI docs [here](https://developers.arcgis.com/labs/rest/get-an-access-token/).
 Coordinates must be anything that can be parsed by [lonlng](https://github.com/conveyal/lonlng).

 -   [Examples](#examples)
 -   [API Documentation](#api)